We're continuing to transition to the new health regions.

 - the HSE and wider public service organisations, such as local authorities

-While structural change alone will not deliver integrated care, it will clarify roles and responsibilities at all levels of the organisation.
-It will create the conditions for more integrated working.
+While structural change alone will not deliver integrated care, it clarifies roles and responsibilities at all levels of the organisation.
+It creates the conditions for more integrated working.

 Learn more about why we’re integrating health and social care services